Do Rabbits Eat Grass?

 Treats

-Treats ought to be given sparingly and in little amounts.
+Treats ought to be given sparingly and in small amounts.
 For rabbits, some safe treats include:

 • Apples